© 2026 Buckland Newton Community Website Committee Last updated 26th June 2026 08:10 Website design and update by Jeremy Collins

 and ask for a call back from our dispensary manager to discuss.
 We will be

-offering pre-bookable (via the online portal) evening telephone appointments
+offering pre-bookable (via the online portal) evening telephone

-identification and you will be issued with a password.
+surgery with identification and you will be issued with a password.

 Healthcare Apps